Yasutaka Matsudaira

-Yasutaka Matsudaira (22 January 1930 – 31 December 2011) was a volleyball coach and president.
+Yasutaka Matsudaira (22 January 1930 – 31 December 2011) was a volleyball player, coach, and sports official.
 He was the coach of Japan men's national volleyball team from 1965–1972 and the first Japanese to enter the International Volleyball Hall of Fame.
 Matsudaira was also previously a captain for Keio University.

 Early life

 Matsudaira was born on January 22, 1930, in Ebara Ward, Tokyo. (currently Shinagawa Ward, Tokyo.)
 Matsudaira was a former feudal retainer, and served as a chief retainer, and was a descendant of the Daini Matsudaira family, who served as the lord of Komatsu Castle for several years at the end of the Edo period.

 Volleyball

 Playing career

 In 1947, he entered the Department of Political Science, Faculty of Law, Keio University.
 As the captain of the volleyball team, he won the All Japan 9-man Championship in 1951 and won the Emperor's Cup (the first student team after the war).

 Matsudaira began as a player in 1942.

 In 1952, he graduated from Keio University (with a law degree) and joined Nippon Kokan in 1952, where he played an active role as a player, manager and captain (his position was back center).
 In 1954, he entered Japan as a nine-a-side player.